yellowstonegames/SquidLib/squidlib/README.md

       stable version, or 1.9.8 if you use the snapshot (1.9.8 includes important fixes to bugs from 1.9.7).
     - Some ways of setting up a project won't include assets, so if you use the DefaultResources class in the display module (recommended for several things, like distance field fonts), you need to get the assets you want separately.
-      They're in the assets/ folder of this GitHub repo, or you can get all the assets in a .zip file from SquidLib's main folder, [assets.zip](https://github.com/SquidPony/SquidLib/raw/master/assets.zip).
+      They're in the assets/ folder of this GitHub repo, or you can get all the assets in a .zip file from SquidSetup's [SNAPSHOT release](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-SNAPSHOT).
 If you get the .zip, then after extracting the files you can delete any assets you don't use, or move them out of the distributed part of your code.
   - [This commit on June 19, 2016](https://github.com/SquidPony/SquidLib/commit/22c770b37b3635c6beacadda6ef71e07c9a55a8e)
     changed usages of LinkedHashMap and LinkedHashSet to OrderedMap and OrderedSet in the squidpony.squidmath package.